zoxpx/pxdocs/content/shared/key-management-aws-kms-cluster-wide-intro.md

 Again, existing volumes created with cluster wide, will still work without providing `portworx_secret`.

 {{<info>}}
-**NOTE**: For newer volumes if you do not provide any secret key, they will use per volume encryption and will **NOT** default to using cluster wide secret
+For newer volumes if you do not provide any secret key, they will use per volume encryption and will **NOT** default to using cluster wide secret
 {{</info>}}